rhyme-music-app/rhyme-backend/docs/setup/php-notes.md

 On Windows, find the `php.ini` file and uncomment the `extension=X` lines, where `X` is the name of a required extension.
 (Google for more.)

+Finally, to allow the application to work with Algolia-based search, you have to follow the instructions [here](https://stackoverflow.com/a/31830614/13680015).